FossRust/api-client/README.md

 # FossRust API Client

-FossRust API Client - A fast and efficient alternative to Postman, Insomnia, Bruno written in Rust.
+A fast and efficient alternative to Postman, Insomnia, and Bruno.
+Written in Rust 🦀.